childsb/glusterfs-hadoop-docs/ConfiguringHadoop2.markdown

 ** Modify the yarn-site.xml **

-Navigate to $HADOOP_HOME/etc/hadoop) and modify the yarn-site.xml to reflect the following (note: node-1 needs to be replaced a server in your storage pool):
+Navigate to $HADOOP_HOME/etc/hadoop) and modify the yarn-site.xml to reflect the following (note: node-1 needs to be replaced with the server designated as your ResourceManager (Master) in your storage pool):

 `<?xml version="1.0"?>`
 `<?xml-stylesheet type="text/xsl" href="configuration.xsl"?>`